freezen/fe-auto-init/README.md

 Install: npm install react-auto-init -g

-For a pure react app, run in the right path:
+To init a react app, run in the right path:

 `react-auto-init`